ngengs/daily-image-app-android/README.md

    With your Android Studio or terminal using `./gradlew assembleDebug`.

 **Note:** App will cache the network request to keep the request limit of the api.
-Relaese build have 30 minutes cache, debug build have 240 minutes cache.
+Release build have 30 minutes cache, debug build have 240 minutes cache.

 ### Preview